 The purpose of the Pathology Interest Group is to inform students about careers in Pathology while teaching them skills that will be helpful in medical school and beyond.
 The group is intended for all medical students, not just those who have a long-term interest in pathology.
 The group meets once a month, schedules permitting.
 There are no dues, just the hope that members will show up, eager to learn and gain new experiences.

 The Preventive Medicine Interest Group meets periodically to learn more about the specialty and to explore issues in public health and the prevention of disease.
-Guest speakers are invited to discuss relevant and current preventive medicine and health promotion topics, including international health, operational medicine, outbreak investigations, disaster relief, humanitarian assistance, health policy and advocacy, etc. Specialty training and career opportunities in preventive, occupational, and aerospace medicine are included.
-MS1 and MS2 student members are encouraged to recognize the impact of preventing disease in both military and civilian populations.
+Guest speakers are invited to discuss relevant and current preventive medicine and health promotion topics, including international health, operational medicine, outbreak investigations, disaster relief, humanitarian assistance, health policy and advocacy, and more.
+Specialty training and career opportunities in preventive, occupational, and aerospace medicine are included.
+Pre-clerkship student members are encouraged to recognize the impact of preventing disease in both military and civilian populations.
 Anyone wishing to explore their interest in practicing preventive medicine and applying preventive medicine strategies to any other medical discipline is encouraged to attend.
-There is no fee to participate in this group.
+No dues.

 Psychiatry/Neurology Interest Group

 The purpose of the Psychiatry/Neurology Interest Group is to educate students about specialties including Psychiatry, Neurology, Neurosurgery, and related fields, and to explore major issues and current topics within these fields.
 The group also serves to provide a way for students to get in contact with professionals to further pursue their interests.
 Finally, the Psych/Neuro Interest Group will disseminate information about opportunities that become available to students interested in these specialties.
 Meetings are held once per module.